Khadka-Bishal/Swastha/README.md

 pip install librosa, flask, requests, tensorflow for the ml-api and heart app.
 Run ml-api using python app.py and Heart app using python3 app.py.
 Similarly, run the main application: the website with npm run dev.
 Make sure to use vite using npm as well.

 If you can't access the ml-api, it is also available at https://github.com/abhigyak47/ml-api .
-It makes use of the OnDemand gpt 4o endpoint, along with agents such as Health Chat, Email Agent, Twilio, Global Knowledge Agent.

 ## Team Members and Roles
 - **Tareq**: Biomedical engineer